jbogard/MongoDB.Driver.Core.Extensions.DiagnosticSources/README.md

 var mongoClient = new MongoClient(clientSettings);
 ```

-This package exposes an [`ActivitySource`](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activitysource?view=net-5.0) with a `Name` the same as the assembly, `MongoDB.Driver.Core.Extensions.DiagnosticSources`.
+This package exposes an [`ActivitySource`](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activitysource?view=net-5.0) with a `Name` the same as the assembly, `MongoDB.Driver.Core.Extensions.DiagnosticSources`, or use the `DiagnosticsActivityEventSubscriber.ActivitySourceName`.
 Use this name in any [`ActivityListener`](https://docs.microsoft.com/en-us/dotnet/api/system.diagnostics.activitylistener?view=net-5.0)-based listeners.

 All the available [OpenTelemetry semantic tags](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/database/database-spans.md) are set.